Ambiabstract/props_scaling_recompiler/README.md

 ## Future plans:

 1. Fixing critical errors.

-2. Upload the source code.

-3. Reduce the size of the executable file.
+2. Reduce the size of the executable file.

-4. New entity - scaling physical props with preserving correct collision and converting any props to physical props.
+3. New entity - scaling physical props with preserving correct collision and converting any props to physical props.

-5. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
+4. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.

-6. Static Prop Combine analog.
+5. Static Prop Combine analog.
 Merger of several models into one static prop.
 This functionality is already available in Propper++, but we have some ideas how to improve this.

 ## Credits:
 Thanks to ficool2 for Hammer++